Nynu8/SS-scanner/README.md

 ## How to use

-Simply download the **SS-scanner** directory and run **SS-scanner.exe** inside.
+Simply download the **SS-scanner** zip, extract it and run **SS-scanner.exe**.
 Program will do it's initial configuration and then the sniffer will start.

 To start scanning simply warp to the system you wish to scan and start scanning.
 Program console will tell you everything else you need.